Top 10 Drought-Tolerant Grasses for Your Yard

 Drought-Tolerant Ornamental Grasses

-If you’re looking to add drought-tolerant accents to your yard, check your local ordinances first.
-In Nevada, a recent water conservation law now bans the use of decorative grasses at office parks, housing developments, and street medians.
+If you want to add drought-tolerant accents to your yard, check your local ordinances first.
+In Nevada, a recent water conservation law now bans decorative grasses at office parks, housing developments, and street medians.

-With these hardy ornamental grasses, however, you’ll save water and keep your front yard fresh.
+If you live in an area without such restrictions, these hardy ornamental grasses will help you save water and keep your front yard fresh.

 1. Fountain Grass